MA171/flutter/README.md

 ```

    - then we entered the password for the key
-4) - we created the key.proprietaries file in android/ folder
+4) - we created the key.proprietaries file in android/
    - then we added the following code in it :
 ```
 	storePassword = the password we used in the key